 Chapter 2 Approval of Centers & Institutes Policy

 Under certain circumstances, Centers and Institutes are formed within universities to achieve specific objectives.
 This policy outlines the procedures by which a Center or Institute can be formed within the existing university structure at Georgia Health Sciences University, so that the Center/Institute complements institutional function while permitting the unique, harmonious, and effective operation of the Institute/Center.
 Any program at Georgia Health Sciences University using the terminology “Center” or “Institute” in its name must be approved by the President.
 In addition, this policy describes the organization and governance of Institutes and Centers at Georgia Health Sciences University.

 Reason For Policy

 An Institute/Center may be formed when a discipline represented by a department or other organizational structure within the institution cannot achieve certain objectives.
 Attainment of such objectives usually requires a multidisciplinary approach involving more than one department, and often more than one college, and is intended to serve local, state, or national needs.

 Entities Affected By This Policy

-All members of the academic community of Georgia Health Sciences University are affected by this policy.
+All divisions, departments, and colleges of Georgia Health Sciences University are covered by this policy.